Hi! My name is Sara Williams. I have two children in their 20s, and a spaniel. You can find me on Google+ .

-I’ve never made a penny out of debt advice and there is nothing on this website that will bring in any income for me or anyone else.
-Unlike many sites promising ‘free debt advice’, I don’t make money by referring you to commercial sites.
+There is nothing on Debt Camel that brings in any income for me.
+And unlike many sites that promise ‘free debt advice’, I don’t make money by referring you to commercial sites.

 There is a lot of information already on the web about debt, but much of it is too prescriptive (you need a DMP), too complicated (here are a lot of details that are unlikely to be relevant to you) or too self interested (all those people making money from IVAs).